It’s the typical rom-com plot: Boy is set up for blind date with girl, meets her at KFC, girl deletes boy on WeChat. Boy wonders what he did wrong.

 What it means: Your relationship will be the locus of power plays, like an imperial court drama

-In that earlier scenario, Tianya users told a woman that families often require their children’s blind dates to come to their home as a way to indicate, early on, that they want to call the shots in the relationship.
-Should the woman actually agree to this arrangement, she should then bring her own parents along to balance the power dynamics—with the trade-off of losing control over the relationship forever, or simply instigating a massively tense stand-off on the first date.
+In that earlier scenario, Tianya users told a woman that families often require their children’s blind dates to come to their home.
+This is to indicate, early on, that they want to call the shots in the relationship.
+Should the woman actually agree to this arrangement, she should bring her own parents along to balance the power dynamics—with the trade-off of losing control over the relationship forever, or simply instigating a massively tense stand-off on the first date.
 Start as you mean to go on!

 Location: The sales office of the city’s newest themed-property development